IFS Therapist

 For professionals who have it together on the outside and are exhausted on the inside

-If you've tried therapy before and it felt like you were just talking without anything shifting underneath, there's a reason.
-Most approaches try to change your thoughts or push past your defenses.
-For someone whose internal world is as complex as yours, that tends to backfire.
-Internal Family Systems therapy works differently because it doesn't treat the parts of you that shut down, overwork, or self-criticize as problems.
+If you've worked with a therapist before and it felt like you were just talking without anything shifting underneath, there's a reason.
+IFS therapy works differently.
+Most approaches try to change your thoughts or push past your defenses, and for someone whose internal world is as complex as yours, that tends to backfire.
+IFS draws from the same thinking family systems therapists use to understand dynamics between people, applied inward to the different parts within a single person.
 It treats them as protectors that took on their roles for a reason, and it works with them instead of against them.

 Why Me

-I'm Ryan Thurwachter, LCSW, a Menlo Park therapist who uses IFS as my primary modality.
+I'm Ryan Thurwachter, LCSW, an internal family systems therapist in Menlo Park.
 I'm Level 2 trained through the IFS Institute and trained in Intimacy from the Inside Out (IFIO) for couples and family relationships.
 The depth of training matters here because a lot of therapists incorporate pieces of IFS after a brief introduction to the model.
 The work I do is grounded in years of specialized training, and the difference shows in the results.

 A session might start with whatever is most present for you: the anxiety before a meeting, the fight with your partner, the heaviness you woke up with.
 From there, we turn toward the part that's carrying it.
 Not to analyze it, but to listen to it.
 The pace is yours.